Dreaming — Memory Consolidation

 Idempotence

-Before creating a REFLECTION, the extension derives a 16-hex content-hash from the sorted member IDs and checks whether any REFLECTION with source = "dreaming:<hash>" already exists.
+Before creating a REFLECTION, the extension derives a 16-hex content-hash from the sorted member IDs that survived the eligibility filter — not from the raw cluster — and checks whether any REFLECTION with source = "dreaming:<hash>" already exists.
 Re-running run_consolidation() on unchanged data creates zero duplicate REFLECTIONs.
+The filtered subset is what feeds the hash, the centroid, the content payload and the CONSOLIDATED_FROM edges, which is why the same cluster scanned under different eligibility configuration legitimately produces a new REFLECTION.

 Configuration